-- Recovering from a total hip replacement varies from person to person.

-- You will see the most rapid improvements within the first 3 months after surgery.

-- However, improvements can still be seen up to 1-2 years after surgery.

-- Swelling: blood circulation in the operated leg is sluggish after surgery, gravity will pool swelling down into the thigh, calf and ankle.
+- Recovering from a total knee replacement varies from person to person. - You will see the most rapid improvements within the first 3 months after surgery. - However, improvements can still be seen up to 1-2 years after surgery. - Swelling: blood circulation in the operated leg is sluggish after surgery, gravity will pool swelling down into the calf and ankle.
 As you walk more and elevate this will improve.
-(Swelling on average lasts 6-8 weeks.) - However, any swelling that comes with significant changes in your level of pain should be reported to your surgeon's office as you could be experiencing a blood clot.
+(Swelling in the knee on average lasts 12-16 weeks, lower leg swelling should improve each week, lasting 6-8 weeks). - However, any swelling that comes with significant changes in your level of pain should be reported to your surgeon's office as you could be experiencing a blood clot.